rjkviegas/boris-bikes2/README.md

-By SimplePrompt, Harry, Mark and Dillon.
+By --simple-prompt, Harry, Mark and Dillon.